dildoran2195/sep10-freedom-project/prep/content.md

 3) [MATLAB](https://upload.wikimedia.org/wikipedia/commons/2/21/Matlab_Logo.png)
 *   Used my students, public, and econometrics
 *   It have get support
-*   MATLAB can be used with a lot, academic, different, and significant stuff
+*   MATLAB can be used with a lot, academi*
-*   One of the Capabilities of this website is all building
+* One of the Capabilities of this website is all building, different, and significant stuff
 4) [Website](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRSU45FkTOfnSYMoF76emsspAXVJD9psJkFOg&usqp=CAU)
 *   Used by public and economists
 *   Benefits